Iowa Falls, Iowa

 The 1917 Web shows that Ellsworth College had five divisions.
 The liberal arts college offered B.A., Ph.B., and B.S. degrees.
 The academy was a four-year prep school.
 The education division had a four-year program comprised of the upper two years of the academy and the first two years of the college.
 The commercial college had a three-year program.
 Additionally, there was a conservatory of music.
 There were 80 students enrolled in the liberal arts college, 38 in the academy, and 34 in the commercial program.
 Almost all students were from Iowa.

-Included in the 18 faculty members were five music teachers, two commercial teachers, two education teachers and two domestic/manual teachers.
+Included among the 18 faculty members were five music teachers, two commercial teachers, two education teachers and two domestic/manual teachers.

 Enrollment peaked at 563 in 1925, but the school began to experience financial difficulties.
 So in 1928, Ellsworth College became Ellsworth Junior College, a part of Iowa Falls Community School District.
 Since 1966 Ellsworth Community College has been part of the Iowa Valley Community College District.